Knowing the Credit Card Authorization Codes Can Help Avoid Chargebacks

 All the major card networks use chargeback reason codes to convey the reason for a chargeback.
 Some of these reason codes are specifically designated to apply to authorization-related issues.
 Visa, for example, has reason codes:

 The most important point to help avoid authorization-related chargebacks is to never push through transactions that have been declined.
 You should reattempt a transaction only when the declined authorization code tells you you can.
-Otherwise, pass.
+Otherwise, you should pass on the sale.
+In fact, there are even some situations in which you should reverse an authorization after receiving a positive message.

 A few best practices that every merchant can follow to limit errors and the opportunity for authorization-related chargebacks include: